unbxd/search-JS-library/docs/configurations/SwatchesConfig.md

 [![](https://unbxd.com/docs/wp-content/uploads/2020/05/swatches-sdk.png)](https://unbxd.com/docs/wp-content/uploads/2020/05/swatches-sdk.png)

 {: .warning }
-NOTE: If you wants swatches, variants count should be higher, and “groupBy” field should be present in mapped fields config as shown below:
+NOTE: If you have want to include swatches, please ensure the `count` field inside the `variants` config to be more than 1, and `groupBy` field should have a corresponding mapping in the `mapping` key as shown in the below variants config example:

 ```js
 variants:{